halfer/ftp-sync/README.md

 * Configurable file filters (presently this is hardwired to `*.log`)
 * Useful verbose output (it is only noisy in error conditions presently)
 * A "dry run" mode on the console (there is a simple web one already)
+* Disable script action over the web by default (needs a config option to enable)
 * Local-side file deletion (for where a source file is removed)
 * Automated tests
 * Some notes on using this tool securely